Thursday, 7 December 2017

 If the artwork in the Red Moon Mystery impressed me, then Safari in Space was little short of stunning.
 In the seven years between the end of RMM and the beginning of Safari..., Hampson had honed his working methods to perfection, with a studio system that began with his own carefully-crafted page roughs, before moving on to posed photographs of the team in costume, or table-top models, that would serve as reference material for the final frames, ensuring that details such as shadows and folds in garments were rendered with absolute conviction.
 Of course, at the time of acquiring the Dan Dare Annual, I knew nothing of this, and blithely assumed that Hampson had done all the work himself, although there could be no question as to his genius.
 It wasn’t until the 1980s, with the publication of Alastair Crompton’s Dare/Hampson history, The Man Who Drew Tomorrow, that the full story was revealed to me.
 This volume, indispensible even in the wake of its supposedly upgraded edition, provides a salutory story and a stark warning for anyone contemplating comic art as a career path.
 Frank Hampson’s story was not a happy one: deprived of his copyright, cast into obscurity and forced to tout for entirely unsuitable commissions (his speculative pages for Modesty Blaise are a sad illustration that what looks good on one character doesn’t necessarily work for another).

 Odhams’ 1973 annual may have been a cheaply-produced exploitation of a valued copyright character, but it started me on the road to Dare fandom.
 It’s not a journey I ever honestly completed, and although I have a modest pile of 1950s and 60s Eagles in the wardrobe, I’d draw the line at calling myself a full-on Dare fanatic.
-The merchandise, for instance, has never interested me, albeit its unavailability probably has a lot to do with this (Dare was, in fact, a very early example of the kind of character merchandising that would later attach itself to film and television properties).
-Neither have I ever taken anything more than a passing interest in the many (too many) Dare revivals that have been talked about, argued over and occasionally put into production since the strip’s demise.
+The merchandise, for instance, has never interested me, albeit its unavailability probably has a lot to do with this (Dare was, in fact, a very early example of the kind of character merchandising that would later attach itself to many film and television properties).
+Neither have I ever taken anything more than a passing interest in the many (one might argue too many) Dare revivals that have been talked about, argued over and occasionally put into production since the strip’s demise.
 2000 AD’s attempt at a ‘punk’ reimagining of the character was Dan Dare in name only, and while there have been more faithful attempts to rekindle the magic of the glory years, none has ever come anywhere near equalling the sheer imaginative and creative power of the original.
 It’s a safe bet to say that there will never be any more Dan Dare artwork of the quality of those Hampson-era boards, and however diligently contemporary artists may work at likenesses and hardware, their efforts are constantly hampered by today’s reliance on digital colour.
 Whilst it is possible, with a great deal of time and effort, to achieve some stunning effects in the digital arena, it’s simply not possible to pass off such work as having been rendered in ink and gouache, and it’s those lovely organic textures of the original Dare that still shine through today, even from the muddiest, most faded old copy of Eagle.

 Dan Dare was one of those creations who arrive at exactly the right time; in retrospect, the 1950s Eagle feels like a key component of the mood of post-war optimism, and the comic thrived in that environment, benefiting from improvements in reprographic technology, as demand pushed its circulation figures skywards.
 By the end of the decade, however, boys’ comics faced stiff competition from the mushrooming medium of television, and within ten years the golden age of Eagle would be little more than a fading memory.
 I regret not having been around to experience it at the time, but turning over the pages of those old and fragile editions is to take a step back into a more innocent world, where all things were possible, and the idea of Britain being the international base of an interplanetary space fleet still seemed eminently plausible...